LeeVaughn/treehouse-hacktoberfesters/README.md

 # Treehouse Hacker Tracker 2020

-The Treehouse Hacker Tracker 2020 is a resource that lists Treehouse students who are participating in Hacktoberfest 2020.
-All Treehouse students are welcome to add their data to the project so that they can be listed.
+The Treehouse Hacker Tracker 2020 is a resource that lists Treehouse students who are participating in [Hacktoberfest 2020](https://hacktoberfest.digitalocean.com/).
+All Treehouse students taking part in Hacktoberfest are welcome to add their data to the project so that they can be listed.

 ## Motivation